Monitoring and diagnostics for Azure Service Fabric

 - Application monitoring with Application Insights

-- Infrastructure monitoring with Log Analytics
+- Infrastructure monitoring with Azure Monitor logs

 You can also use and modify the sample ARM template located here to automate deployment of all necessary resources and agents.

 Although the two solutions we recommended, Azure Monitor logs and Application Insights have built in integration with Service Fabric, many events are written out through ETW providers and are extensible with other logging solutions.
 You should also look into the Elastic Stack (especially if you are considering running a cluster in an offline environment), Dynatrace, or any other platform of your preference.
 We have a list of integrated partners available here.

 The key points for any platform you choose should include how comfortable you are with the user interface, the querying capabilities, the custom visualizations and dashboards available, and the additional tools they provide to enhance your monitoring experience.

 - For getting started with instrumenting your applications, see Application level event and log generation.